nkeeley/nkeeley/README.md

 ## Description

-This portfolio provides a snapshot of development work I've done professionally, personally, and academically.
+This portfolio provides a snapshot of development work I've done professionally*, personally, and academically.
 Most development work centers around GenAI & ML workflows.

+*Mainly contract work or interview takehomes.
+Work done on the job (e.g. QuantumBlack) is not included in this portfolio for confidentiality reasons.

 - Languages: Python, R, SQL, HTML, JavaScript